-17 The 2015 Round Fire illustrates the increasing risk of wildfire in the 40 Acres community.
-The Round Fire

-18 burned about 7,000 acres and destroyed 40 homes in Paradise and Swall Meadows a few miles north of
+The 2015 Round Fire illustrates the increasing risk of wildfire in the 40 Acres community.
+The Round Fire burned about 7,000 acres and destroyed 40 homes in Paradise and Swall Meadows 2 miles north of 40 Acres.

-19 40 Acres.
 This fire occurred in mid-winter during a severe wind event.

-As wildfire severity increases, communities need a plan to help prepare for, reduce the risk of, and adapt

-21 to wildland fire events.
+As wildfire severity increases, communities need a plan to help prepare for, reduce the risk of, and adapt to wildland fire events.
 Community wildfire protection plans (CWPPs) help accomplish these goals.

-22 A CWPP provides recommendations that are intended to reduce, but not eliminate, the extreme severity

-23 or risk of wildland fire.
+A CWPP provides recommendations that are intended to reduce, but not eliminate, the extreme severity or risk of wildland fire.

-24 The development of the 40 Acres CWPP has included meaningful collaboration among many local

-25 stakeholders including local, state, and federal officials, as well as other interested parties such as

-26 non-governmental stakeholders and private citizens.
-The planning process involves looking at past fires

-27 and treatments using the knowledge and expertise of the professional fire managers who work for the

-28 various agencies and governing entities in the Planning Area.
-Using this information, the CWPP identifies

-- 1 the current local wildfire risks and needs that occur in the Planning Area, which is further supported with - 2 relevant science and literature from the western region of the United States.
+The development of the 40 Acres CWPP has included meaningful collaboration among many local stakeholders including local, state, and federal officials, as well as other interested parties such as non-governmental stakeholders and private citizens.
+The planning process involves looking at past fires and treatments using the knowledge and expertise of the professional fire managers who work for the various agencies and governing entities in the Planning Area.
+Using this information, the CWPP identifies the current local wildfire risks and needs that occur in the Planning Area, which is further supported with relevant science and literature from the western region of the United States.

+In addition, this document, the 2023 40 Acres CWPP, reviews, verifies, and/or identifies potential new priority areas where mitigation measures are needed to protect from wildfire the irreplaceable life, property, and critical infrastructure in the Planning Area.
+However, this CWPP does not attempt to mandate the type and priority for treatment projects that will be carried out by the land management agencies and private landowners.
+The responsibility for implementing wildfire mitigation treatments lies at the discretion of the landowner; the 2023 40 Acres CWPP only identifies potential treatments and a suggested priority for these projects.

-GOAL OF A COMMUNITY WILDFIRE PROTECTIONPLAN
+GOAL OF A COMMUNITY WILDFIRE PROTECTION PLAN

-- 5 The goal of a CWPP is to enable local communities to improve their wildfire-mitigation capacity, while - 6 working with government agencies to identify high fire risk areas and prioritize areas for mitigation, fire - 7 suppression, and emergency preparedness.
-Another goal of the CWPP is to enhance public awareness - 8 by helping residents better understand the natural and human-caused risk of wildland fires that threaten - 9 lives, safety, and the local economy.
-The minimum requirements for a CWPP, as stated in the Healthy - 10 Forests Restoration Act of 2003 (HFRA), are the following (Society of American Foresters [SAF] 2004): - Collaboration: State and local government representatives, in consultation with federal agencies or other interested groups, must collaboratively develop a CWPP. - Prioritized Fuel Reduction: A CWPP must identify and prioritize areas for hazardous fuels reduction and treatments and recommend the types and methods of treatment that will protect one or more communities at risk (CARs) and their essential infrastructures. - Treatments of Structural Ignitability: A CWPP must recommend measures that homeowners and communities can take to reduce the ignitability of structures throughout the area addressed by the plan. - 19 It is the intent of this 2023 40 Acres CWPP to provide a community-wide scale of wildfire risk and - 20 protection needs, as well as bring together the responsible wildfire management and suppression entities - 21 in the area to support planning and implementation of the necessary mitigation measures.
-Additional - 22 information regarding the planning process is available in Appendix A.
+The goal of a CWPP is to enable local communities to improve their wildfire-mitigation capacity, while working with government agencies to identify high fire risk areas and prioritize areas for mitigation, fire suppression, and emergency preparedness.
+Another goal of the CWPP is to enhance public awareness by helping residents better understand the natural and human-caused risk of wildland fires that threaten lives, safety, and the local economy.
+The minimum requirements for a CWPP, as stated in the Healthy Forests Restoration Act of 2003 (HFRA), are the following (Society of American Foresters [SAF] 2004):

+- Collaboration: State and local government representatives, in consultation with federal agencies or other interested groups, must collaboratively develop a CWPP. - Prioritized Fuel Reduction: A CWPP must identify and prioritize areas for hazardous fuels reduction and treatments and recommend the types and methods of treatment that will protect one or more communities at risk (CARs) and their essential infrastructures. - Treatments of Structural Ignitability: A CWPP must recommend measures that homeowners and communities can take to reduce the ignitability of structures throughout the area addressed by the plan.

+It is the intent of this 2023 40 Acres CWPP to provide a community-wide scale of wildfire risk and protection needs, as well as bring together the responsible wildfire management and suppression entities in the area to support planning and implementation of the necessary mitigation measures.
+Additional information regarding the planning process is available in Appendix A.

-23 ALIGNMENT WITH THE NATIONAL COHESIVE 24 STRATEGY
+ALIGNMENT WITH THE NATIONAL COHESIVE STRATEGY